-If you are new to Vectary, you may find answers to frequently asked questions here .
+If you are new to Vectary and want to quickly get started with using the tool, you may find answers to frequently asked questions here .
 Have a look at other articles in our LEARN section on the Vectary platform, too.

 The online 3D design tool Vectary runs in a regular WebGL-enabled browser such as Chrome or Firefox, on a laptop or desktop computer.

 Because it is browser-based, you don’t need to install anything, that’s why it runs even on Chromebooks.
-If you’re looking for a fully featured 3D design tool for your Mac or PC, simply type www.vectary.com and you’re good to go!
+To get started with a fully featured 3D design tool for your Mac or PC, simply type www.vectary.com and you’re good to go!
 We recommend using a mouse, however a touchpad on your laptop will work, too.

 Log in to your account from anywhere with an internet connection and resume all your work without transferring any files.